andreabellandi/LexO-backend/README.md

 [![Build Status](images/build-passing.png)](https://github.com/andreabellandi/LexO-backend) [![N|Solid](images/clarin.png)](https://ilc4clarin.ilc.cnr.it/)

-LexO-server is a software backend providing REST services for building and managing linguistic resources in the context of the Semantic Web, in particular:
+LexO-server is a backend software providing REST services for building and managing linguistic resources in the context of the Semantic Web, in particular:
-- lexical and terminological resources based on the [_OntoLex-Lemon_](https://www.w3.org/2016/05/ontolex/) model;
+- lexical and terminological resources are based on the [_OntoLex-Lemon_](https://www.w3.org/2016/05/ontolex/) model;
-- lexicograohic dictionaries (dictionaries) based on the [_Lexicog_](https://www.w3.org/2019/09/lexicog/) model.
+- lexicographic resources (dictionaries) are based on the [_Lexicog_](https://www.w3.org/2019/09/lexicog/) model.

 LexO-server uses the [Swagger](https://swagger.io/) open source tool.
 It helps one to design and to document APIs at scale, for easing and supporting the front end GUI development process